MRSA Infection in Children

 A child may pick up MRSA by:

-- Touching someone who has MRSA on his or her skin
+- Touching someone who has MRSA on their skin

 - Being nearby when a person with MRSA coughs or sneezes

 - Touching a surface that has MRSA on it

 - Touching the wound of someone with a MRSA infection